Skip Navigation

 Licensing & Eligibility

-Applicants must be eligible for active and unrestricted Colorado RN and NP licensure prior to the start of the program.
-Licensure must be finalized before orientation.
+Applicants must be eligible for licensure, and active licensure must be finalized before program start.

-Yes.
-While the program is designed for recent graduates, transitioning APRNs or those re-entering clinical practice may be considered based on experience and alignment with program goals.
+While designed for recent graduates, transitioning NPs may be considered if aligned with program goals.